krak3n77/lorapipe/README.md

 ## Hardware Compatibility

 lorapipe is designed for devices supported by MeshCore so check their support list in the [MeshCore Flasher](https://flasher.meshcore.co.uk).
-We support all the same hardware.
+We support most of the same hardware see [variants](https://github.com/datapartyjs/lorapipe/tree/main/variants).

 ## Serial CLI